-Buddhist group offers relief to Taiwan’s Covid-19 vaccine shortage
+Foxconn’s Terry Gou and Buddhist group offer vaccine doses to Taiwan

-Taiwan’s Covid-19 vaccine shortage has prompted the Buddha’s Light International Association and others to offer donations of vaccines to the island’s authorities.
+Taiwan’s Covid-19 vaccine shortage has prompted the Buddha’s Light International Association and others to offer donations of doses.
 Photo: EPA-EFE

+Taiwan Covid-19 vaccine shortage: Foxconn’s Terry Gou and Buddhist group offer jabs

+- Gou applies to import 5 million BioNTech doses and Buddha’s Light 500,000 Johnson & Johnson shots, while authorities say other groups also offer to donate

 - 332 new infections and 13 deaths reported on Tuesday as island battles latest outbreak